wjrossi/Cemetery-Plotter/README.md

 ### People
 The people list is based on the currently selected sections.
 - It can be filtered to show only the interred people, contacts, or both groups.
-- If the person is interred, with an associated PlotID selecting their name in the people list will select the corresponding PlotID from the plots list and allow you to edit their associated information.
+- If the person is interred, with an associated PlotID selecting their name in the people list will select the corresponding PlotID from the plots list and allow you to edit their associated records.
 - Searching the people list can be done with a partial name or PlotID, if one exists.
 	- Search by:
 		- Lastname Firstname -- commas are ignored